California Fishing License Cost: $62.90+ Guide

 fishing permits and requirements

-• Ocean Enhancement Validation: $7.05 for fishing south of Point Arguello.
+• Ocean Enhancement Validation: Listed at $7.05 for fishing in certain ocean waters south of Point Arguello.

-• Second Rod Validation: $19.70 for using two rods in inland waters.
+• Second Rod Validation: Listed at $19.70 for using two rods in inland waters where allowed.

-• Sturgeon Fishing Report Card: No fee for catch-and-release sturgeon.
+• Sturgeon Fishing Report Card: May apply even when you release sturgeon.

-• Steelhead Report Card: $9.98 for taking steelhead in inland waters.
+• Steelhead Report Card: Listed at $9.98 for fishing for steelhead in inland waters.

 Where to Purchase a Fishing License